 Though loud the crowd implored the Judge,

-All entreaties fell in vain.
+Their supplications fell in vain.

 At edge of dusk the striker poised

-Within a slant of light--
+In a certain slant of light--

 In ecclesial awe the silent crowd